jcs090218/JCSUnity/docs/ScriptReference/Actions/2D/JCS_2DTrackAction.md

 # JCS_2DTrackAction

-Track a gameobject on 2D.
+Track a game object on 2D.

 ## Variables